Otorongo Amazon River Lodge

 Visit to a real Yagua native community and learn about their customs and way of life.
 Camp with them deep in their communal lands or spend a night in a local dwelling.
 Shop their environmentally sustainable artesian necklaces, hand woven palm fiber bags, wooden sculptures, blowguns and other crafts.

-We’re local.
-We take part in community tourism projects, conservation of forest and fauna, offer fair wages, local education of resource value, we consume local products, recycle and compost and we only use 4-stroke (low-emission & low fuel consumption) outboard motors for transport.
+We're local.
+We take part in community tourism projects, conservation of forest and fauna, offer.
+We pay fair wages and educate locals of true resource value.%50 of our food is locally sourced from rice to fruits to fish.
+We recycle, re-use and compost for our permaculture projects.
+Otorongo only use 4-stroke (low-emission & low fuel consumption) outboard motors for transport around the lodge.

 You can create your own program by selecting activities from our lists which fit your desires.
 We are very open-minded to anything that you may suggest and we would like to cover your general interests.
 Your group will be assigned a personal guide to escort you throughout your stay at the Otorongo lodge making your adventure up to you.